 - Interfaith Works.
 While the less fortunate children of our County need essentials, they also need occasional treats in their lives, and we help provide these by collecting birthday presents and small Treasure Chest items to be distributed through Interfaith Works.
 We also conduct drives to supply new underwear for boys and girls from toddlers to teens.
 Last year our Town provided over 250 pair.
 We have developed sources for purchasing the underwear, so the easiest way to help with this need is through money donations.

 - Linus Project.
 For those who like to work with fabric, this year we’re supporting the Linus Project, which makes fleece blankets for children in need of comfort when they are in the hospital or foster care.

 - Teachers’ Closet at Washington Grove Elementary School.
 We collect school supplies all year for the Teachers Closet.
 We hope to keep it filled with things like glue sticks, pencils and sharpeners, paper, hand sanitizers and tissues, and other supplies.
 Without our help, teachers will all too often end up buying these things out of their own pockets.

 Joining the Woman’s Club

-- Annual dues are a modest $15.
-Dues support our many events and projects, and entitle members to a significant discount on renting our Clubhouse.
+- A modest, annual individual membership fee supports our many events and projects, and entitles members to a significant discount on renting our Clubhouse.